Blog

 • AI is on its way to becoming a standard practice in due diligence, thanks to its accuracy and speed.
 As eDiscovery professionals learned over a decade ago, AI can transform document review—and that’s as true for due diligence and contract review as it is for litigation.
 With the rising tide of business documents and data, M&A lawyers must turn to technology to stay competitive, especially when market volatility is forcing legal teams to mitigate uncertainty by closing deals faster than ever before.

-To read more about the survey results including a full analysis of these main themes, you can download the full report
+To read more about the survey results including a full analysis of these main themes, you can download the full report.

 Legal Legal Professionals Legal Work